Angle-Tuned Gross-Neveu Quantum Criticality in Twisted Bilayer Graphene: A Quantum Monte Carlo Study

-To check consistency of the QMC data with the critical exponents of the $N_f=16$ chiral XY GN-QCP, we calculate the inverse correlation length exponent $\nu^{-1}$ and the anomalous dimension of the order parameter field $\eta$.
-Accurate results can be obtained by expanding around the upper critical (space-time) dimension $D=4-\epsilon$.
-We use the results of a four-loop $\epsilon-$ expansion \cite{PhysRevD.96.096010} and average over different Pad\'e approximants for the dimensional dependence (details of the calculation is given in the Methods).
-We then employ the hyperscaling relation to determine the scaling exponent of the order parameter $\beta=\nu{(D-2-\eta)}/{2}$.
+To investigate the critical behavior of this transition, we calculate the critical exponents of the $N_f=16$ chiral XY GN-QCP.
+More specifically, the inverse correlation length exponent $\nu^{-1}$ and the anomalous dimension of the KIVC order parameter field $\eta$ are obtained by expanding around the upper critical (space-time) dimension $D=4-\epsilon$.
+We use the results of a four-loop $\epsilon-$ expansion \cite{PhysRevD.96.096010} and average over different Pad\'e approximants for the dimensional dependence (details of the calculation are given in the Methods).
+A hyperscaling relation is employed to determine the scaling exponent of the order parameter $\beta=\nu{(D-2+\eta)}/{2}$.
 We find $\nu=1.13$ and $\beta=1.09(5)$.
-Furthermore, within the four-loop $\epsilon$-expansion, we are able to calculate the correction-to-scaling exponent $\omega$, which corresponds to an $L^{-\omega}$ term in the scaling function of the order parameter.
-We find that for $N_f=16$, $\omega=0.862(1)$.
-For comparison $\omega=0.788(8)$ for the same universality class in monolayer graphene, which corresponds to $N_f=8$.
+Furthermore, within the four-loop $\epsilon$-expansion, we are able to calculate the correction-to-scaling exponent $\omega$, which corresponds to an $L^{-\omega}$ term in the scaling function of the KIVC order parameter and for $N_f=16$, $\omega=0.862(1)$ is obtained.
+For comparison, $\omega=0.788(8)$ for the same universality class in monolayer graphene, which corresponds to $N_f=8$.
 As such, we expect these corrections to be negligible due to the larger number of fermion flavours that are present in TBG.